Cost Of Living Calculator: How To Use It And FAQs

 The rankings for the next two sections are from World Population Review and compared against a baseline of 100 in order to get the percentage above or below the national average.
 Here are the highest cost of living states:

-- District of Columbia:1% above the national average
+- New York: 48% above the national average

 Which states have the lowest cost of living?